 These advocates estimate that only about five percent of cyclists are "advanced".
 They then assume this ratio will persist and are little interested in improving skills of cyclists.
 Finally, they assume that the needs of the B and C cyclists are similar, and treat them the same.
 This means that 95% of the cycling public are treated as children incapable of riding in traffic and unable to improve.

 Bicycle advocates use this classification scheme to argue for bikeways: separate places for bicycles but not cars.
 They claim that bikeways make cycling safe for people who do not know how to follow standard traffic rules.
 However, no one has ever been able to identify any of the skills that are required for cycling on normal roads that are not needed on bikeways.
 Indeed, knowledgeable cyclists report that bikeways increase conflicts with motor traffic, thus they require more skill.
 Some of the more honest bikeway promoters now claim only that bikeways make people feel safer.

 The very presence of separate bikeways undermines the legitimacy of cycling on the roads.
 Bikeways encourage motorist hostility towards cyclists not using the facilities.
 Many cyclists are intimidated by motorists who are convinced they do not belong in traffic.

 Bikeways make teaching novice cyclists harder.
 This is because novices are led to believe they need not learn how to deal with traffic and also because the bikeways "teach" riding in the wrong place (often too far right) on the road.

-The author is a certified "League Cycling Instructor", and a professional engineer in Ohio.
+The author is a certified Bicycling Safety Instructor, and a professional engineer in Ohio.